confluentinc/ksql/docs-md/tutorials/etl.md

 This sets up Postgres so that Debezium can watch for changes as they occur.

-With that file in place, create a `docker-compose.yml` file that defines the services to launch.
+With the Postgres configuration file in place, create a `docker-compose.yml` file that defines the services to launch.
 You may need to increase the amount of memory that you give to Docker when you launch it:

 ```yaml
 ---